mbaddah/bitcoin_wallet/README.md

-# bitcoin_wallet
+# Bitcoin wallet

-bitcoin wallet poc using bitcoinlib
+Bitcoin wallet implementation using bitcoinlib.

 ## Test
 - Run unit tests using `pytest` (or `python -m pytest`)
-- Run with `--cov=bitcoin_wallet` to run with covverage
+- Run with `--cov=bitcoin_wallet` to run with coverage